-Child Focus Head Start and Early Head Start strives to bring a relentless focus on positive child and family outcomes to close the achievement gap, prepare your child for kindergarten and build a better future for children, families and communities.
+Child Focus Head Start and Early Head Start strives to bring a relentless focus on positive child and family outcomes to close the achievement gap and build a better future for children, families and communities.
 As parents/guardians you will want your child to build upon the good start you have given them in your home.
 Parent involvement is the basis for your child's success.